NervanaSystems/ngraph/README.md

 ## macOS Development Prerequisites

-The repository includes two scripts (`maint/check-code-format.sh` and `maint/apply-code-format.sh`) that are used respectively to check adherence to `libngraph` code formatting conventions, and automatically reformat code according to those conventions.
+The repository includes two scripts (`maint/check-code-format.sh` and `maint/apply-code-format.sh`) that are used respectively to check adherence to `libngraph` code formatting conventions, and to automatically reformat code according to those conventions.
 These scripts require the command `clang-format-3.9` to be in your `PATH`.
 Run the following commands (you will need to adjust them if you are not using `bash`).

 ```
 $ brew install llvm@3.9